To configure Cogo settings for the job:

 - You cannot set a default height for Scale only jobs.
 This means that if the Sea level (ellipsoid) correction is enabled in a Scale only job, you must use 3D points, or null coordinates will be computed because it is not possible to compute the sea level correction.

-Use the Grid coords field to set the grid coordinates to increase in one of the following sets of directions:
+The Grid coordinate direction setting used by the software depends on the coordinate system that you defined for the current job.
+The Grid coords field shows that the grid coordinates increase in one of the following sets of directions:

 - north and east